akl73/RepData_PeerAssessment1/PA1_template.knit.md

+---
-# "Reproducible Research - Activity Data Analysis (Assignment 1)"
+title: "Reproducible Research - Activity Data Analysis (Assignment 1)"
-## Author: "Anna Lenkiewicz"
+author: "Anna Lenkiewicz"
-## Date: "June 11, 2016"
+date: "June 11, 2016"
+output: html_document
+---

+Common setup and load all packages required in this assignment.

 All files from the repo should be copied to the working directory and executed from there.